UBC-OpenRobotics/SpeechRecognition/README.md

 Then you need to place its contents in `/usr/local/share/pocketsphinx/model/en-us/en-us` .
 Most likely, these folders dont exist, in which case you should just create them `cd /usr/local/share ; sudo mkdir -p pocketsphinx/model/en-us/en-us`

-You can extract the tarball using `sudo tar -xzvf hub4wsj_sc_8k.tar.gz`
+You can extract the tarball using `sudo tar -xzvf hub4wsj_sc_8k.tar.gz`.
+Ensure that the contents of the folder hub4wsj_sc_8k are copied or moved to `/usr/local/share/pocketsphinx/model/en-us/en-us`

 ## ASR Modes